randix/KioskContacts/README.md

 iOS supports a kiosk mode, allowing access only to a single application.
 You may use this to lock access to only *Kiosk Contacts*.

-On iOS 15, this is activated under:
+On iOS 15-17, this is activated under:

 **Settings** -> **Accessibility** -> **Guided Access**

-There you may switch **Guided Access** to on and set up the Passcode Settings.
+There you may switch **Guided Access** to **on** and set up the Passcode Settings.
 Read the instructions there on how to start and stop it.

 #### Font Size